hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

 <p class="meta">02 June 2015 &#8211; Karelia</p>

 In a previous [post](http://hodzanassredin.github.io/2015/05/14/distributed_done_right_2.html) we found a great way to compose our concurrent processes with csp.
 Our implementation was not perfect and if you want to use this style of communication in production then you have to check [Hopac library](https://github.com/Hopac/Hopac).
 But there is another way Actors.
-We will discuss mainly actor implementations but not theories because I've no PhD in cs.
+We will discuss mainly actor implementations, but not theories, because I've no PhD in CS.
 There are a lot of materials in the web about actors and I don't want to write another one (like I did with [monads](http://hodzanassredin.github.io/2014/06/21/yet-another-monad-guide.html)) so it is a boring link post.
 #Description
 Actors can be described as a process with an input unbounded queue.
 Actor can react to messages from its input queue and change its state.
 Actor system guaranties that only one instance of actor is working at the same time (if actor is statefull).
 So there is no concurrent access to actor's state.
 Also actors can create other actors and so on.

 #Why actors?
 There is a well-known way to distribute and parallelize work in a real world: async servers.
 What is an async server?
-It is a process which can accept request from a client and return response after some time[request–reply pattern](http://en.wikipedia.org/wiki/Request%E2%80%93response).
+It is a process which can accept request from a client and return response after some time [request–reply pattern](http://en.wikipedia.org/wiki/Request%E2%80%93response).
 It will not block requester as a CSP process, but will try to handle as much requests as possible.
 If one instance is not enough, we should increase instances count and put a load balancer in front of them.
 In case when there is no enough resources to handle requests right now, then all messages will be stored in the input queue and processed later. if we have some real world limitation of our input queue size(limited by server's memory) then we could throttle messages and probably return an error to a client or back our queue by a real unbounded queue for example Azure Storage queue.
 Clients also can use fire and forget pattern in that case server don't have to send a response at al.
 Actors uses the same way to do their work, so it is easy to understand them.
 Also if you have a class then it could be trivially implemented as an actor, because all classes follows request/response pattern.
 So it is easy for programmers to use them.

 #Why not multiple channels like in csp?